 Marcus Colton buried his long-time lover and best friend three years ago.
-Lonely and still grieving, Marcus finds solace in keeping his business afloat but that doesn’t help him get through the long, dark nights.
+Lonely and still grieving, Marcus finds solace in protecting Petilune, a girl with learning difficulties, who will surely become a victim of abuse and neglect without his help.
+But that doesn’t help him get through the long, dark nights.

 Something’s rotten in Centurion, something that smacks of a hate crime…